 The College may delay granting a diploma otherwise earned until the completion of all phases of a formal resolution including completion of an appeal and/or sanctions imposed.

-The Civil Rights Coordinator will designate two investigators to conduct an adequate, reliable, and impartial investigation, one of whom will be a College employee.
-Any investigator used by the College must have specific training and experience investigating reports of the Prohibited Conduct section of this policy.
-The College may engage an external investigator as one of the two assigned investigators.
+The Civil Rights Coordinator will designate two investigators to conduct an adequate, reliable, and impartial investigation, one of whom will typically be a College employee.
+Any investigator used by the College must have specific training in investigations.
+The College may engage an external investigator as one or both of the two assigned investigators.
 The investigators will be impartial and free of any actual conflict of interest.
 In complex situations, the Civil Rights Coordinator, in consultation with the two investigators, may engage additional trained investigators to gather additional information to be considered by the primary investigators in the resolution of the complaint.

 The investigators will interview the complainant and the respondent to understand the details of the reported incident.
 The investigators, at their discretion, will conduct other fact finding and/or discussions with any other individuals who may have information relevant to the determination.
 The witnesses must have observed the acts in question or have information relevant to the incident and cannot be participating solely to speak about an individual's character.
 The investigators will also gather any available physical evidence, including documents, communications between the parties, and other electronic records as appropriate.
 Audio and/or video recording of interviews is prohibited under the policy unless there is a special need for the recording and it has been approved in advance by the Civil Rights Coordinator.